Hi! Luck you - Barcelona is such a beautiful city! I've been there twice, and in order of the best things to see...

 Key places: the Museum of the History of Cataluna at the Palau de Mar; one of the best in the world and you'll understand more of Barcelona from pre-historic times to today.
 Plus, it's right by the marina and in the Barcelonetta area near the beach and great restaurants.

 Sagrada Familia is a must see, as is Tibidabo with the church and amusement park.
 Placa Espanya will give you entree to the National Museum, the Miro Foundacion, the artesan village of Poble Espanya and the sights of Montjuic.
 As to La Rambla, it's OK if you like Times Square in NYC, otherwise it's a tourist mob scene and haven for pickpockets.
-La Boqueria is interesting, but I'd visit Palau de la Musica instead. about 6 years ago
+La Boqueria is interesting, but I'd visit Palau de la Musica instead. over 6 years ago

 I would recommend Apartments Sixtyfour for a place to stay in Barcelona.
-This is in a great location for exploring the city and the rooms are really nice. http://search.costeffectivetravel.com/Hotel/Apartments_Sixtyfour.htm about 6 years agoAnswered by Tim via Travellr.com
+This is in a great location for exploring the city and the rooms are really nice. http://search.costeffectivetravel.com/Hotel/Apartments_Sixtyfour.htm over 6 years agoAnswered by Tim via Travellr.com